Vasuji/CarND-Advanced-Lane-Lines/Project-writeup.md

 2. ***Yellow line detection***: Yellow line detection is very different then white line detection.
 I implemented other colorspace except ```RBG``` for binary image.

-3. ***More then two lanes detected***: This may occur if we ignore some validation step for two lines being a pair og lane.
-I used ```intercept_checker``` in cell 25 which decides whether two line detected are pair of lane.
+3. ***More then two lanes detected***: This may occur if we ignore some validation step for two lines being a pair of lane.
+I used ```intercept_checker``` in cell 25 which decides whether two lines detected are pair of lane.

 4. ***Sharp bendings***: My pipeline could not perform good in extra challange videos.
 This is mainly because of many shadows and sharpbendings.